logo

 Cassie Kinoshi

-Cassie Kinoshi, born in England, is a composer, arranger and alto-saxophonist with a focus on creating multi-disciplinarily and genre-blending performance work.
-She has received commissions by orchestras and ensembles such as London Symphony Orchestra, London Sinfonietta, BBC Philharmonic and…
+Cassie Kinoshi, is a British composer, arranger and alto-saxophonist with a focus on creating multi-disciplinarily and genre-blending performance work.
+She has received commissions by orchestras and ensembles such as London Symphony Orchestra, London Sinfonietta, BBC Philharmonic and the Ligeti…

 Read more